nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 When you connect the nRF9160 development kit to your computer, three virtual serial ports of the USB CDC class should become available:

-* The first port is connected to the *main controller* on the development kit, the nRF9160.
+* The first port is connected to the *main controller* on the nRF9160 development kit, the nRF9160.
-* The second port is connected to the *board controller* on the development kit, the nRF52840.
+* The second port is connected to the *board controller* on the nRF9160 development kit, the nRF52840.

 You must program the *board controller* with the :ref:`bluetooth-hci-lpuart-sample` sample first, before programming the main controller with the LTE Sensor Gateway sample application.
 Program the board controller as follows:

-1. Set the **SW10** switch, marked as debug/prog, in the **NRF52** position.
+1. Set the **SW10** switch, marked as *debug/prog*, in the **NRF52** position.
-   In nRF9160 DK v0.9.0 and earlier, the switch is called **SW5**.
+   On nRF9160 DK board version 0.9.0 and earlier versions, the switch was called **SW5**.
 #.
 Build the :ref:`bluetooth-hci-lpuart-sample` sample for the nrf9160dk_nrf52840 build target and program the board controller with it.
 #.
 Verify that the programming was successful.
    Use a terminal emulator, like PuTTY, to connect to the second serial port and check the output.